What's your job about?

 I have the privilege of working on the Australian C130J aircraft, by providing engineering support to the platform.

-Typically I design repairs and structural modifications, often conduct investigations into causes of differing problems while working with the support of a highly skilled team to design and develop the best solutions.
+Typically I design repairs and structural modifications, often conduct investigations into causes of different problems while working with the support of a highly skilled team to design and develop the best solutions.

 Currently, I’m positioned in the Deeper Maintenance office, wherein this role I am part of the team that extensively disassembles the aircraft, to inspect, test and repair the parts of the plane that can only be accessed while the aircraft is undergoing a deeper overhaul cycle.